| Mortgage Glossary | Mortgage Rates | Mortgage Calculator | HELOC Lenders | Government Loans | Personal Loans | Auto Loans | Blog | |

 Flood Certification

 " to determine if the house you are purchasing is in a flood zone.
 The charge for this certification is passed onto the borrower and ranges from $15 to $25.
 The cost of the actual flood insurance is paid by the borrower in addition to normal homeowners insurance.
-Flood insurance will add several hundred dollars to your annual cost of owning a home, and if required by the lender will be added to you monthly payment.
+Flood insurance premiums will add several hundred dollars to your annual cost of owning a home, and if required by the lender will be added to you monthly payment.
 Flood insurance is in addition to the cost of homeowners insurance. |

 |